Patoman90/Patrick-s-Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 - I was also unable given my resources at hand, not able to get the quote form to send to the desired email.
 I will fix this after          assessment.

-- Also I needed the email to work to get the reset password function to work but I will have to come back and fix it.
+- Also I needed the email to work to get the reset password function to work.

-- I had made a type error when making my gitignore file.
-So I changed it to be correct and then changed all keys and assigned them to new variables on Heroku and gitpod with the key pair to reference the appropriate variables to rescure everything.
-Not ideal but I will remember next time.

 ## Deployment:
 - I deployed my code on gitpod to my github repository.